-- O1) Impeller may be modified or aftermarket, providing that the original diameter is maintained.
+- 01) Impeller may be modified or aftermarket, providing that the original diameter is maintained.
 Replacement wear rings that are within OEM internal diameter specifications may be used.
 Silicone adhesive sealant may be used in addition to original equipment seal to seal pump inlet.
 Visibility spout must be removed or plugged. - 02) The reverse gate must be removed.

 - 01) Intended to promote interest in personal watercraft Competition with a limited number of modifications, and to enable individuals to become active competitors with a relatively modest investment.
-Watercraft competing in this class must conform to the specifications which follow. - O2) All watercraft must remain strictly stock, except where rules allow or require substitutions or modifications.
+Watercraft competing in this class must conform to the specifications which follow. - 02) All watercraft must remain strictly stock, except where rules allow or require substitutions or modifications.
 Substitutions or modifications not listed here are not permitted.
 Some original equipment components may not comply with rules.
 Hull Identification Numbers must be displayed as furnished by the manufacturer.
-All modification permitted in GP3 Class are allowed. - 03) When rules permit or require equipment to be installed, replaced, altered or fabricated, it is the sole responsibility of the rider to select components, materials and/or fabricate the same so that the watercraft operates safely in Competition. - 04) Sound level shall not exceed 86 dB(A) at 24m. - 05) Fuel must be in conformity with the criteria defined by art.
-503.
+All modification permitted in GP3 Class are allowed. - 03) When rules permit or require equipment to be installed, replaced, altered or fabricated, it is the sole responsibility of the rider to select components, materials and/or fabricate the same so that the watercraft operates safely in Competition. - 04) Sound level shall not exceed 86 dB(A) at 24m. - 05) Fuel must be made available on petrol stations of the organizer country, as regular unleaded gasoline RON 95-98 -100, 95E10.
+All other fuel types are not allowed to use.